-The City is committed to a people-first, client-centered approach to help connect those living outside and in encampments with shelter and housing.
+The City is committed to a people-first, human rights-based approach to help connect those living outside and in encampments with shelter and housing.
 Outreach efforts at these locations focus on engaging with individuals to build trusting relationships, help address immediate health and safety needs and find permanent housing.

 The City uses a multi-divisional approach to respond to the complex needs of those living outdoors.
-Outreach staff work to facilitate access to inside spaces, housing and wrap-around supports while operational units remove waste and debris and ensure parks and other shared-use spaces are accessible to all.
+Outreach staff work to facilitate access to indoor spaces, housing and wrap-around supports while clean-up crews remove waste and debris and ensure parks and other shared-use spaces are accessible to all.
+This work is guided by the City’s Interdivisional Protocol for Encampments in Toronto (IDP), which was approved by City Council in June 2024.

-Should you see someone experiencing homelessness who you feel needs outreach support, please contact 311.
+Should you see someone experiencing homelessness who may need outreach support, please contact 311.
 Staff will continue to visit the location to connect with the individual, monitor their needs and offer available services.

 The City’s response to encampments is led by the Toronto Shelter and Support Services (TSSS) division.

-The Encampment Office resides within TSSS’ Outreach and Access Section and, in partnership with other municipal and community agencies and stakeholders, works to provide public, social and health-related supports to people experiencing homelessness.
+The Encampment Office resides within TSSS’ Outreach and Access Section and, in partnership with other City Divisions and community agencies and stakeholders, works to provide public, social and health-related supports to people experiencing homelessness in encampments.

 The role of the Encampment Office is to respond to encampments by:

-The Encampment Office chairs, and is supported by, the Encampment Working Group, a multi-divisional group made up of staff from Toronto Shelter and Support Services, Parks, Forestry and Recreation, Municipal Licensing and Standards, Solid Waste Management Services, Corporate Security, Toronto Fire Services, Strategic Public and Employee Communications, Transportations Services, Toronto Police Service and Hydro One.
+The Encampment Office chairs, and is supported by, the Encampment Working Group, a multi-divisional group made up of staff from Toronto Shelter and Support Services, Parks, Forestry and Recreation, Municipal Licensing and Standards, Solid Waste Management Services, Corporate Security, Toronto Fire Services and Transportations Services.

 The City’s Streets to Homes outreach team and partner agencies conduct daily outreach to proactively connect with people living outdoors and in encampments.